-Photographers GODLIS and Angela Boatwright may have captured two distinct scenes - 1970s New York and contemporary Los Angeles - but in-between these images, made then and now, lies a single connecting thread.
+Photographers GODLIS and Angela Boatwright capture two distinct scenes: 1970s New York and contemporary Los Angeles.

 In New York City, work is king.
 Nowhere is this truer than at Yemen United, a team caught between the expectations of the old country and the pressures of the new.